tbaruth/todo/README.md

 # Introduction

-This repo is just a test repo.
+This repo is just a test repo that I'm showing publicly.
 I'm just having some fun, learning a few things, and building myself some quick reference material.

 Expect this repo to be full of contrived stuff.
-It's purely for play.
+It's purely for play and to show a little of my code style because all of my coding history is private.

 ## Setup